Independent fostering agencies are private organisations that recruit, train, and support foster carers.

 The top 6 fostering agencies account for over half (51%) of all IFA households

 This kind of ownership can be problematic, as often these VC’s are working towards a five-year plan to sell on the agency.
 This can lead to a great focus on cost saving which ultimately can be frustrating, disruptive, and unsettling for carers and staff.

 The way they operate has led to public debates about the cost of private versus council fostering, but the relative costs are quite similar.

-What we hear from foster carers doing the heavy lifting, is that they care most about the support they receive.
-As a result, many families are transferring from local authorities and large VC backed providers to agencies like us.
+What we hear from foster carers doing the heavy lifting is that they care most about the support they receive.
+At the same time, they want to be part of an organisation that shares their values, and as a result many families are transferring to smaller agencies like Family Care.